IngeborgArdoe/training/academy/case-description-fs.md

 ## Expansion
-We want to improve the solution by allowing tenants to submit concerns about the properties through their web applications.
+We want to improve the solution by allowing tenants to submit concerns about the properties through their web application.
 These concerns can be followed up though tasks, if action is required from the property manager.

-Concerns are reported by service subscribers, or even other representatives of the tenants eventually, and connected to a location.
+Concerns are reported by service subscribers, or even other representatives of the tenants eventually, and connected to their property location.
 Finally, we would like to enable uploading photos and support communication between the concern reporter and the property management.

 <br/>